florencejt/fusilli/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FuseIt: A PyTorch Library for Multimodal Fusion
+Fusilli: Fuse Easily
 ======================================================

-Welcome to FuseIt!
+Welcome to Fusilli: Fuse Easily!
 --------------------------
 Have you got multimodal data but not sure how to combine them for your machine learning task?
 Look no further!
 This library provides a way to compare different fusion methods for your multimodal data.